wp-plugins/simple-e-commerce-shopping-cart/SimpleEcommCart/readme.txt

 The Plugin also creates a store page if you dont want to customise anything and have your products displayed on a "Store" page created by the plugin.

+Highlighting features:

-Sell Digital downloads
+1. Sell Digital downloads.
-Sell Physical products
+2. Sell Physical products.
-Easy to setup product variations
+3. Easy to setup product variations.
-Supports multiple currency
+4. Supports multiple currency.
-Accept PayPal
+5. Accept PayPal.
-Simple checkout process
+6. Simple checkout process.
-Conditional coupons to offer discounts
+7. Conditional coupons to offer discounts.
-Works with any WordPress theme
+8. Works with any WordPress theme.
-Create your own Store page
+9. Create your own Store page.
-Place a custom "Add to Cart" button on any Post or Page.
+10. Place a custom "Add to Cart" button on any Post or Page.
-Easy "Landing Page" setup to redirect customer to a specific page after successful payment Customizable emails with email tags
+11. Easy "Landing Page" setup to redirect customer to a specific page after successful payment.
+12. Customizable emails with email tags.
-Includes Cart widget for sidebars
+13. Includes Cart widget for sidebars.

 == Usage ==